 What can one person or family do to protect African lions and their habitats?
 A lot more than you think!

-Spread the word about threats to lions and their habitats by doing a school project on them, or by joining a local conservation organization.
+Tell others about the threats to lions and their habitats by doing a school project on them, or by joining a local conservation organization.

-Visit the websites below and discover how Disney is making the world a better place—and all the fun, creative ways you can help make a real difference!
+See how Disney is making the world a better place for lions and their habitats—and the creative ways you can make a difference, too!